 ALICE is an acronym for Asset Limited, Income Constrained, Employed.
-ALICE is the person who waits on tables, fixes cars, scans our groceries and cares for our elderly and young.
-Cashiers, administrative assistants, laborers, security guards—they’re ALICE.
-ALICE represents a growing number of individuals and families who are working—but who live paycheck to paycheck, most often with nothing left over for an unexpected event, such as an illness, car repair or job loss.
+ALICE is the person who waits on tables, fixes cars, scans our groceries, and cares for our elderly and young.
+Cashiers, administrative assistants, laborers, security guards—people who are working, but who live paycheck to paycheck, most often with nothing left over for an unexpected event, such as an illness, car repair, or job loss.

-The report reveals that in central Maryland, a staggering 36 percent of households live at or below the ALICE threshold.
-Their earnings are not enough to support a Survival Budget that is more than twice the Federal Poverty Level (FPL), which does not accurately reflect current, local costs of living.
+The report reveals that in central Maryland, a staggering 39 percent of households live at or below the ALICE threshold.
+Their earnings are not enough to support a Survival Budget that is more than twice or even three times the Federal Poverty Level (FPL), which does not accurately reflect current, local costs of living.

-For example, a family of two adults and two children requires an ALICE Survival Budget covers only the most basic and necessary of expenses: food, housing, healthcare, transportation, childcare and taxes.
-For a single adult, the FPL is $11,670; for a single ALICE adult, an annual budget of $23,568 is required to meet basic needs.
+The ALICE Survival Budget covers only the most basic and necessary expenses, including food, housing, healthcare, transportation, childcare, and taxes.
+For a single adult, the FPL is $12,140; for a single ALICE adult, an annual budget of $33,636 is required to meet basic needs.
 For ALICE, one emergency can spiral into a crisis.
 For a family of four, the Survival Budget is $87,156, while the FPL is only $25,100.

 We recently talked to Heather, a working mom with three children who’s finding it harder and harder to make ends meet for her family.
 Heather makes $16.50 an hour as a front desk manager in a Baltimore County dental practice.
 A new baby boy means that her family’s already tight budget must stretch even further.
 Daycare for her son and daughter is more than $1,500 month, and the rent on their 700-square-foot apartment was just raised.